 Your Baby’s Emotional Health: Tips for Parents (PDF)

 Positional Plagiocephaly (Flat Head Syndrome) and Developmental Delay (2:00)

-Matt Speltz, PhD, discusses study findings about how positional plagiocephaly (flat head syndrome) in young babies may be associated with some level of developmental delay, and provides helpful information for parents.
+Matt Speltz, PhD, discusses study findings about how positional plagiocephaly (flat head syndrome) in young babies may be associated with some level of developmental delay, and provides helpful...cont.